Skip to the main content of the page

 Energy in Oregon

-Oregon's Renewable Portfolio Standard requires that 50 percent of the electricity Oregonians use come from renewable resources by 2040.
+Oregon's Renewable Portfolio Standard requires each electric utility to obtain at least 5 percent of the electricity they provide to Oregonians from qualifying renewable resources.

 Wind Farm